ml-explore/mlx-examples/llms/mistral/README.md

 the Mistral model:

 ```
-python mistral.py --prompt "It is a truth universally acknowledged,"  --temp 0
+python mistral.py --prompt "It is a truth universally acknowledged,"
 ```

 Run `python mistral.py --help` for more details.